tls-attacker/QUIC-Docker-Library/images/xquic/README.md

 ## Note

-- Server requires the SNI extension with the Common Name (CN) from the certificate that is passed.
+- Server requires the SNI extension with the Common Name (CN) that is passed.
 - Client crashes after start.
 Needs to be fixed.